X

 The ideology surrounding fat and fat intake has been confusing at best.
 You have likely heard all of the following beliefs:

 These are just a few of the statements you’ve probably been exposed to in the past few decades, and because of these statements, you probably have some pretty mixed up views about fat, what it is, and whether you should be including it in your diet.
-We think it’s time to help you understand about what is known about fats today.
+We think it’s time to help you better understand what is known about fats today.

 A Brief History of Our Relationship with Fat